ChainSafe/lodestar/docs/index.md

-# Getting started

 ![lodestar logo](assets/300ppi/FullMark-BLACK.png)

-## Welcome to the ChainSafe lodestar documentation!
+## Welcome to the Lodestar documentation!

-**Lodestar is a Typescript implementation** of the official [Ethereum 2.0 specification](https://github.com/ethereum/eth2.0-specs) which is the product of an ongoing collective research and development effort by various teams.
+> **Lodestar is an open-source Ethereum Consensus (Eth2) client and Typescript ecosystem, maintained by ChainSafe Systems**

+### Getting started

-- Follow the [installation guide](installation) to install Lodestar.
+- Follow the [installation guide](installation) to install the Lodestar CLI.
+- Use [lodestar libraries](libraries) in your next Ethereum Typescript project.
 - Run a node on [mainnet or a public testnet](usage/testnet).
 - Utilize the whole stack by [starting a local testnet](usage/local).
 - View the lodestar [cli commands and options](https://chainsafe.github.io/lodestar/reference/cli/)